Birda Logo

 Identification Tips

-Adults boast a distinctly curved bill, jet black in color, and are marked by white bars on the wings.
+Adults boast a distinctly curved bill, jet black in colour, and are marked by white bars on the wings.
 The male's head is a deep yellowish-orange, with black gracing the face and throat.
 The back, wings, and tail are also black, while the underparts are a vibrant orange.
 Females are olive-green on the upper parts and yellowish on the breast and belly.

 Habitat